xros/supervisord_start_all/README.md

 >

-There could be some files generated as the followings:
+* There could be some files generated as the followings:
 ```/var/run/supervisord.pid```, and ```/var/log/supervisord.log``` .
 The unique `supervisord` is the server which all other `supervisorctl` could talk to it.
+* The ```daemon.conf``` is the configuration file of thoes apps such as supervisord_init and supervisord_init2 .
+This means you much edit daemon.conf if new apps are added here.

 ****